 Follow these steps to disinfect (chlorinate) your well water.

 - Prior to chlorination, draw off enough water for about 24 hours of household use not for drinking, but for flushing the toilet.
 Bypass any water conditioning equipment.

 - Remove the well cap, and pour 1 gallon of bleach into the well.
 (NOTE: Dug wells require 2 gallons of bleach.)

 - Connect a garden hose to an outside tap.
 Place the hose inside the well.
 Turn the water on at the outside tap, and allow the water to circulate for 2 hours.
 Turn the water off, remove the hose, and replace the well cap.

 - Run water through each tap in the house.
 Immediately turn off the tap after detecting a strong chlorine odor or milky water.
 Allow the chlorinated water to remain in the plumbing system for at least 24 hours.

 - Then, run the water from an outside tap through a garden hose until the chlorine odor has completely disappeared.

 - Removal of chlorinated water from the well may take 2 to 3 days.
 Follow-up bacteriological testing is recommended by a state certified private laboratory.
-For a listing of state certified private laboratories, visit the Maryland Department of Health’s website, or contact the Anne Arundel County Department of Health at 410-222-7189 or Contact Us.
+For a listing of state certified private laboratories, visit the Maryland Department of Health’s website.

 For more information, contact: